Docling Application Tutorial

 save_as_markdown(filename: Union[str, Path], artifacts_dir: Optional[Path] = None, delim: str = '\n\n', from_element: int = 0, to_element: int = maxsize, labels: Optional[set[DocItemLabel]] = None, strict_text: bool = False, escaping_underscores: bool = True, image_placeholder: str = '<!-- image -->', image_mode: ImageRefMode = PLACEHOLDER, indent: int = 4, text_width: int = -1, page_no: Optional[int] = None, included_content_layers: Optional[set[ContentLayer]] = None, page_break_placeholder: Optional[str] = None, include_annotations: bool = True)

-DOCX to Markdown Conversion
+DOCX to Markdown Conversion with Image

 from docling.document_converter import DocumentConverter, WordFormatOption, InputFormat, SimplePipeline